 As you follow the below process, you might also question the usage of the PowerShell modules in the pipeline.
 For example, I used the PowerShell modules to create and delete the Grafana workspace API key.
 Why did I need the API key?
 The Terraform Grafana provider requires two values: the URL to the workspace and an API key with an ADMIN role to manage resources (folders, dashboards, etc.) in the Amazon Managed Grafana workspace.

 Yes, I know there are alternate ways of generating the API key.
 However, the process I followed was suitable for my use case.

 Note: Terraform must access the AWS Cloud to provision and manage resources.
 It does so by securely accessing the

 secret_key stored in Azure DevOps.
 I have the procedure detailed in this post: manage-secure-variables-with-azure-devops-library-and-azure-pipelines.

 If you want the code repository handy as you walk through the steps, here’s the link to my GitHub repo: aws_managed_grafana_workspace_dashboard.
 You will have to navigate to the

 amg_dashboard folder for the code on Amazon Managed Grafana dashboard.

-Create an AWS IAM user who can manage the resources in this Terraform stack.
+Create an Amazon Identity and Access Management (Amazon IAM) user who can manage the resources in this Terraform stack.
 Store the

 secret_key of the user in Azure DevOps Library.
 If you are cautious and want to use a tight IAM permission policy, I have that in the repository: